Provincial GSA Coordinators

 Hilary (Calgary & Area)

-Hilary Mutch (she/her) is an educator at the Calgary Sexual Health Centre and the coordinator of Camp fYrefly, a 4-day retreat for LGBTQ youth as well as the Calgary GSA Network.
-She was born and raised in Calgary, Alberta (Treaty 7 Territory including the Siksika, Piikani, Kainai, Stoney Nakoda and T’suu T’ina Nations as well as the Metis Nation Region III) and holds a B.A. from McGill University.
-As the LGBTQ+ Youth Programs and Education Coordinator she believes in bringing youth-centered, creative and anti-oppressive programming to participants.
+Hilary Mutch (she/her) is an educator at the Calgary Centre for Sexuality (CFS) and the coordinator of Camp fYrefly, a 4-day retreat for LGBTQ2S+ youth as well as the Calgary GSA Network.
+She was born and raised in Calgary, Alberta (Treaty 7 Territory including the Siksika, Piikani, Kainai, Stoney Nakoda and T’suu T’ina Nations as well as the Métis Nation Region III) and holds a B.A. from McGill University.
+As the LGBTQ2S+ Community Development Coordinator she believes in bringing youth-centered, creative and socially just programming to participants.

 Cayley (she/her) is the Counselling Coordinator for Lethbridge Public School District No. 51.
 Cayley’s role focuses on supporting and maintaining wellness throughout the Lethbridge Public School District.
 A passionate supporter of positive spaces in all public settings, Cayley’s work extends to supporting the local GSAs at both the middle and high school levels.
 Cayley also works with school administrators throughout the district, at all three divisional levels, to ensure that schools are welcoming, caring, positive spaces for ALL students, staff, and families.
 It is a priority for the Lethbridge School District to ensure that all students and families are reflected and supported in their learning environments, resources, and support systems.